sroby/f-type-c/README.md

     $ make TARGET=f-type.exe CC=i686-w64-mingw32-gcc SDL2_CONFIG="$SDL_PATH/bin/sdl2-config --prefix=$SDL_PATH"

 You will also need to copy `SDL2.dll` from `$SDL_PATH/bin` to the same directory as the executable.

-**NOTE:** The Windows version lacks a standard output (so far).
-Drag and drop a ROM file to the executable to run it.

 ## Documentation credits
 This project wouldn't be possible without the following sources: